Torniojaws/paste4/README.md

 1. Once the deployment is ready, start the project with `npm start`
 1. Then browse to: http://localhost:3000/

+# Notes

+Do not update `mongoose` to version between 5.5.0 and 5.6.4.
+It breaks in Travis CI.
+Version 5.4.23 is the newest one that works.

 ## Tests

 For testing, Mocha and Chai are used.
 You can run the tests with `npm test`